Nobel-winning discovery of critical cell function

 The BSF played a key role in the worldwide use of PET (Positron Emitting Tomography) to identify functional disorders, indicating cancer.
 The development of this basic oncological diagnostic tool and multibillion-dollar business was almost abandoned, due to a lack of abundant short-lived isotopes F or C, required for the imaging.
-Supported by the BSF, Prof. Shlomo Rozen (Tel Aviv University) and Prof. Michael Welch (Washington University) synthesized Acetyl Hypoflurite, which was immediately adopted by the NIH (National Institute of Health) and by industry.
+Supported by the BSF, Prof. Shlomo Rozen (Tel Aviv University) and Prof. Michael Welch (Washington University) synthesized Acetyl Hypoflurite, which was immediately adopted by the NIH (National Institutes of Health) and by industry.
 It became the single most important source of F for 15 years and secured the development of the method until other sources were discovered.

 Stem Cell Therapy for Reversing Brain Defects